olly-larkin/hlp2020-verilog/oll16/README-OLL16.md

 LH in my group showed me a very neat way to organise the tests with helper functions which streamlined the writing of tests.

+Mike in my group gave me a bit of help with designing the parser combinator structure with which combinatros would be useful.

 ## How did you work out the types that interface your code with others?

 We discussed it in a group setting and then discussed and made changes when we realised that there were redundancies or things needed to be added.